12 Golden Country Greats: Background and recording

 According to producer and friend of the band Ben Vaughn, Ween asked him to produce the album because he already had experience working with musicians in the Nashville country scene, having produced Arthur Alexander's album Lonely Just Like Me (1993) and co-written songs with Rodney Crowell and Gary Nicholson.
 The legendary Bradley's Barn was chosen as the recording studio for the album.

-Some musicians, such as keyboardist Bobby Emmons (who also served as a church deacon) and Danny Davis, declined to participate in the recording due to the "blue" nature of much of the material, but Ween and Vaughn still got many highly regarded country musicians to play on the album.
+Some musicians, such as keyboardist Bobby Emmons (who also served as a church deacon) and Danny Davis, declined to participate in the recording due to the vulgar nature of much of the lyrics, with Emmons saying "I prefer not to work on blue material".
+However, Ween and Vaughn still got many highly regarded country musicians to play on the album.
 Later, Ween assembled some of the session musicians again into a touring band dubbed The Shit Creek Boys.

 Album title

-Despite the album’s title, it only features ten tracks.
+Despite the album's title, it only features ten tracks.
 Ween claimed that the "12" represents the veteran musicians that appear on the record.

 However, the band did indeed record twelve songs during the demo sessions for the album.
 When it came time to record the actual album, the band chose not to use the songs "I Got No Darkside" and "So Long, Jerry" but kept the album title.
 "So Long, Jerry", a tribute to the then recently deceased Jerry Garcia, was featured as a B-Side on the "Piss Up a Rope" single.